Cosys-Lab/Cosys-AirSim/docs/echo.md

-MeasurementFrequency      | The frequency of the sensor (measurements/s) SensorDiameter            | The diameter of the sensor plane used to capture the reflecting traces (meter) ReflectionOpeningAngle    | Opening angle of reflections (degrees) ReflectionLimit           | Maximum amount of reflections that can happen ReflectionDistanceLimit   | Maximum distance between two reflections (meters) AttenuationPerDistance    | Attenuation of signal wrt distance traveled (dB/m) AttenuationPerReflection  | Attenuation of signal wrt reflections (dB)
+MeasurementFrequency      | The frequency of the sensor (measurements/s) SensorDiameter            | The diameter of the sensor plane used to capture the reflecting traces (meter) ReflectionOpeningAngle    | Opening angle of reflections (degrees) ReflectionLimit           | Maximum amount of reflections that can happen.
+ReflectionDistanceLimit   | Maximum distance between two reflections (meters) AttenuationPerDistance    | Attenuation of signal wrt distance traveled (dB/m) AttenuationPerReflection  | Attenuation of signal wrt reflections (dB)